kenankomah/rest_countries/README.md

 <h1>REST Countries API App with color theme switcher</h1>

 This project is based on a Frontend Mentor challenge.
-I used Frontend Mentor because in some ways it's like a real world project where you are given a brief, design and assets to work with.
+I used Frontend Mentor because in some ways this was like a real world project where you are given a brief, design and assets to work with.

 <a href="https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca" target="_blank">Rest Countries challenge</a> <br/>
 <a href="https://rest-countries-cd0d3.web.app/" target="_blank">Live site</a>